-He will also publish a review of Jakobi Williams’ “From the Bullet to the Ballot: The Illinois Chapter of the Black Panther Party and Racial Coalition Politics in Chicago” in The Journal of American History in the fall of 2013.
+He published a review of Jakobi Williams’ “From the Bullet to the Ballot: The Illinois Chapter of the Black Panther Party and Racial Coalition Politics in Chicago” in The Journal of American History in the fall of 2013.

 Dr. Jay Hatheway

-In anticipation of his sabbatical in the spring 2013-14, Jay Hatheway began research this past year for his book on the oil fields during Iran during the reign of the last shah, Mohammed Reza Pahlavi.
+Jay Hatheway, on sabbatical during spring 2013-14, began research for his book about the oil fields during Iran during the reign of the last shah, Mohammed Reza Pahlavi.

 Dr. Jinxing Chen